 Then the handy mortar and pestle come into use.
 The ingredients are smashed together, fusing the flavors and creating this finger licking good dip.
 A suppose a food processor could be used instead – though there are no guarantees the flavors will be released the way the are with the mortar.

-Serve with sticky rice, with you grab with your hands and dip right into the spread.
+Serve this Lao eggplant dip with sticky rice, with you grab with your hands and dip right into the spread.
 Or just use pita chips or crackers instead.
 Either way, you’ll love this traditional Lao dish.

 - 1-2 Japanese eggplant or 1 small regular eggplant

 - 1/2 teaspoon salt